suryajeetlondhe/flutter_interview_questions/README.md

 Built-in Curves don't fit your design

 ---

-100) How do you implement a🔄 Draggable widget in flutter?
+100.How do you implement a🔄 Draggable widget in flutter?
+---
 Draggable allows users to drag a widget around the screen.
-It's often used in drag-and-drop interactions.
+It's often used in drag-and-drop
+     interactions.

 The widget you wrap with Draggable becomes draggable.